Why Does My Forehead Twitch? | Unraveling the Mystery

 1. Clinical Examination

-Your doctor will assess twitch patterns, check for nerve involvement, and rule out muscle disorders.
+Your doctor will assess twitch patterns, check for nerve involvement, review medications and caffeine intake, and look for signs of neurological or muscular disorders.

 2. Blood Tests & Electrolytes